About

 Dark Side of The Moon album (1973)

-The EF montage experience is sometimes less mellow, especially if the genre is action.
-At any rate the goal is the same: to get you in touch with and fascinated by your own subjective thoughts, feelings and impressions.
+Have you ever synced up Pink Floyd’s Dark Side The Moon with The Wizard of Oz?
+That’s the experience my art stems from.
+Editing just syncs it precisely.
+The goal is the same: to get you in touch with and fascinated by your own subjective thoughts, feelings and impressions.

 Good films make us think, and even better ones make us feel something.
 However, the best films, for me, are the ones that fundamentally alter how we think and feel about something in the first place.
 To do this films must successfully tie new ideas to pre-existing ones, so that we have a foundation on which to leap, so to speak, to wherever novel territory a film asks us to go.